KDE/documentation-develop-kde-org/content/hig/components/assistance/inline.md

 -   A browser can propose remembering a recently entered password
 -   A music collection can propose ripping a CD which just got inserted
--   A chat application may notify the user a \"special friend\" just connected
+-   A chat application may notify the user a "special friend" just connected

 Appearance